With repairs out of the way, Brazilian well goes back online

 With estimated reserves of 106 MMbbl, the Atlanta field, located in block BS-4 in the Santos Basin at a 1,500-metre water depth, is operated by Enauta Energia, a wholly-owned subsidiary of the company, which also has a 100 per cent interest in this asset.

-In an update on Monday, Enauta confirmed that the FPSO process plant was normalized after repairing a small diameter line, thus, the production from one of the interrupted wells has now resumed.
-The company highlighted that the current production at the Atlanta field is approximately 14,500 bbl/day.
+In an update on Monday, Enauta confirmed that the FPSO process plant was normalized after repairing a small diameter line, thus, the production from one of the interrupted wells was able to resume.
+The company highlights that the current production at the Atlanta field is approximately 14,500 bbl/day.

 The field has been producing since 2018 through an Early Production System (EPS), which entails three wells connected to the FPSO Petrojarl I. Thanks to a contract extension from January 2022, this FPSO will continue operating on the field until the entry of the Full Development System (FDS), which is expected by mid-2024, originally with six wells, reaching ten wells in 2029.